eq-lab/warden-yield-docs/docs/stake.md

 Now you can see the details of your stake and stake more, as explained here: [Manage your stake](manage-your-stake).

 :::warning
-You can't change your Warden address after staking.
+You won't be able to change your Warden address after staking.
 :::

 ## Stake WARP